Adversarial Validation: Error-Correction Coding Patterns for LLM Outputs

 The Coding-Theory Tradeoff Made Visible

-Error-correction coding has a fundamental cost: you trade bandwidth for reliability.
-Sending the message three times uses three times the bandwidth, but you can correct any single corruption.
-The same cost exists in LLM verification: three model calls cost three times as much as one.
-The Adversarial Validator makes that cost visible by showing per-model latency and aggregate token usage.
+Error-correction coding has a real cost.
+You trade bandwidth for reliability.
+Sending the message three times uses three times the bandwidth, but you can fix any single error.
+The same trade-off applies to LLM verification: three model calls cost three times as much as one.
+The Adversarial Validator shows that cost clearly by displaying per-model latency and total token usage.

-The right operating point depends on the stakes.
-For internal-only LLM tooling, single-model output is fine.
-For customer-facing answers where wrong = lost trust, the 3x cost is justified.
-For safety-critical use cases, the rate goes higher: 5x or 7x verification with formal voting protocols.
+The right choice depends on the stakes.
+For internal tools only your team sees, single-model output is fine.
+For customer-facing answers where a wrong answer means lost trust, the 3x cost is worth it.
+For safety-critical uses, the rate goes even higher: 5x or 7x verification with formal voting rules.

 How to Use It

-- Validate borderline outputs — when an LLM produces an answer you are not sure about, paste it.
-The validator either confirms your hesitation or reassures you it is solid.
+- Validate borderline outputs: when an LLM gives you an answer you are unsure about, paste it in.
+The validator either backs up your concern or tells you the answer is solid.

-- Audit your existing outputs — run a sample of past LLM responses through the validator.
-The agreement rate is your honest hallucination rate.
+- Audit your existing outputs: run a sample of past LLM responses through the validator.
+The agreement rate is your real hallucination rate.

-- Pre-commit reviews — for high-stakes outputs (legal, medical, financial), make adversarial review a hard gate before publishing.
+- Pre-commit reviews: for high-stakes outputs in legal, medical, or financial work, make adversarial review a required step before publishing.

 From Tool to System

-The free version validates one output at a time.
-The paid service designs the entire validation pipeline for your production AI: when to invoke verification, how many models to use at each gate, what the structured-output schemas should be, how to handle disagreement, when to escalate to human review.
-The architecture is reusable.
-Calibrating it for your specific workload, error costs, and budget tolerance is engineering work.
+The free version checks one output at a time.
+The paid service designs the full validation pipeline for your production AI.
+It covers when to run verification, how many models to use at each gate, what the structured-output schemas should look like, how to handle disagreement, and when to send a case to a human reviewer.
+The core architecture is reusable.
+Tuning it for your specific workload, error costs, and budget is the engineering part.

 Run an Adversarial Review